Publications

 chi-fu jeffrey yang chi-fu jeffrey yang: Latest results from PubMed

-- Outcomes After Surgical Management of Early-Stage Lung Cancer in Octogenarians: An in-depth Analysis of a Nationally Representative Cohortby Ian C Bostock on January 30, 2025 at 11:00 am
+- Outcomes After Surgical Management of Early-Stage Lung Cancer in Octogenarians: An In-Depth Analysis of a Nationally Representative Cohortby Ian C Bostock on January 30, 2025 at 11:00 am

 - The Impact of Food Insecurity on the Management and Survival of Stage I-III Esophageal Cancerby Marianna V Papageorge on January 10, 2025 at 11:00 am